aruba/central-python-workflows/rest-api-python-scripts/README.md

-# Central API Getting Started
+# Aruba Central API Getting Started

 Aruba Central is a cloud-based network management and configuration platform.
 Aruba Central offers a REST API, allowing programmatic interaction with the platform for the collection of data and configuration of assets.